Constantin-E-T/lunasentri/docs/LOCAL_DEV.md

 - Redirected to dashboard `/`
 - Logout button in header clears session

+**Manage Users**:
+- Click "Manage Users" link in dashboard header to access `/users` page
+- **List Users**: View all users with email and creation date
+- **Add User**:
+  - Enter email (required)
+  - Optionally enter password, or leave empty for auto-generated temp password
+  - If temp password is generated, it will be displayed once in a dismissible alert
+  - Share the temp password with the new user securely
+- **Delete User**:
+  - Click "Delete" button next to any user (except yourself)
+  - Confirm deletion in dialog
+  - Cannot delete your own account or the last remaining user

 **Troubleshooting Authentication**:

 - **"Invalid email or password"**: Check that `ADMIN_EMAIL` and `ADMIN_PASSWORD` match what you're entering